fujiwara/s3mover/README.md

 s3mover is a simple agent for moving local files to Amazon S3.

-s3mover is a simple agent that moves files from a local directory to an S3 bucket.
-It is designed to be run as a daemon on a server, and it monitors the local directory for new files and moves them to the S3 bucket.
+It moves files from a local directory to an S3 bucket and is designed to run as a daemon on a server.
+It monitors the local directory for new files and transfers them to the S3 bucket.

 ### Limitations

-s3mover does not support watching subdirectories.
-It only watches the specified directory.
+- s3mover does not support watching subdirectories, only the specified directory.

-s3mover reads the file as soon as it is created.

-- The file must be completely written at the time.
+- It reads the file as soon as it is created, so the file must be completely written at that time.
-- You should write a file with a temporary name (name begins with a dot) and rename it to the final name after writing is complete.
+- To avoid issues, write the file with a temporary name (starting with a dot) and rename it to the final name after the writing is complete.
-- s3mover ignores files whose name begins with a dot (.)
+- s3mover ignores files whose names begin with a dot (.).

 ## Usage